Skip to main content

 DescriptionAn arbitrary string attached to the object.
 Often useful for displaying to users.

-MetadataSet of key-value pairs that you can attach to an object.
+MetadataSet of key-value pairs that can be attached to an object.
 This can be useful for storing additional information about the object in a structured format.
 Individual keys can be unset by posting an empty value to them.

-Off SessionSet to true to indicate that the customer is not in your checkout flow during this payment attempt, and therefore is unable to authenticate.
+Off SessionSet to true to indicate that the customer is not in the checkout flow during this payment attempt and is therefore unable to authenticate.

 Payment MethodID of the payment method (a PaymentMethod, Card, or compatible Source object) to attach to this PaymentIntent.